aivaraleksiev/Sticky-notes.com/REST API documentation.md

 The business requierments that we need to met are:

 > The` user must be able to
-> - create notes with title, text and tags .
+> - create notes with title, text and tags
-> - edit notes
+> - edit/delete notes
-> - delete notes
+> - create/edit/delete tags
-> - search for Notes: by title / by text / by tags
+> - search for Notes: by title / by text / by tag

 ## REST API